U.S. offers Egypt budget aid after Mursi assurance on IMF

 However, the price of any deal is likely to be high.
 Egypt is sending projections to the IMF of huge increases in gasoline and diesel prices as it comes under pressure to curb soaring energy subsidies, a cabinet official said on Sunday.

 Petroleum Minister Osama Kamal was quoted by the state news agency MENA as describing the figures as estimates and said that no decisions had yet been made.
-According to the projections, the commonly used 90 octane gasoline would leap to 5.71 Egyptian pounds ($0.85) a liter from 1.75, while diesel would go up to 5.21 pounds from 1.10.
+According to the projections, the commonly used 90 octane gasoline would leap to 5.71 Egyptian pounds ($0.85) a litre from 1.75, while diesel would go up to 5.21 pounds from 1.10. ($1 = 6.7403 Egyptian pounds)

 (Reporting by Arshad Mohammed; Writing by David Stamp; Editing by Robin Pomeroy and Stephen Powell)